 The rain almost made our day better because the crowds were so low!
 A few attractions were closed because of the rain but for the most part we experienced everything.

 One of the cool things they have at LEGOLAND California is the Sea Life Aquarium.
-This is located on the same property but you need a separate or two park ticket to visit.
+This is located on the same property but you need a separate or a two-park ticket to visit.

 If you are planning a one day visit you can easily visit both parks in one day.
 Make sure to check the park hours before your visit and plan your day.